CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-jsdoc-workflow.md

     - JSDocs seems to be mainstream used framework with many online resources.
     - It was suggested by the professor in lecture and there are existing GitHub Actions for it.
     - JSDoc is already a framework that has been adopted by several members in our group.
 There are a few others like ESDoc and Gitbook, but the team didn't look into them.

+## Third Party Uses

+The DecOps team used the styling of [minami](https://github.com/nijikokun/minami) for JSdocs.
+They chose this styling because the photos on his README looked neater than generic JSdocs pages.
+It also had details on how to implement this style in their github page.